isaac-chung/strava-kudos/README.md

 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)

-A Python tool to automatically give Strava Kudos to recent activities on your feed.
+A Python tool to automatically give [Strava](https://www.strava.com) Kudos to recent activities on your feed.
 There are a few repos that uses JavaScript like [strava-kudos-lambda](https://github.com/mjad-org/strava-kudos-lambda) and [strava-kudos](https://github.com/rnvo/strava-kudos).

+The repo is set up so that the script runs on a set schedule via Github Actions.
+Github suggests in their [docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to not run cron jobs at the start of every hour to avoid delays so minute30 was chosen here.
+Feel free to change it to whenever you want.

 ## 🏃 Usage
 1. Fork the repo
-2. Setup the libraries and environment
+2. Setup the environment variables in secrets
-3. Start giving kudos by running:
+3. Give kudos automatically!

+Alternatively, you can run the script manually with
 ```
 python3 give_kudos.py
 ```